addyosmani/backbone-fundamentals/README.md

 ###Getting started

-Once you feel comfortable with the [Backbone fundamentals](http://msdn.microsoft.com/en-us/scriptjunkie/hh377172.aspx) and you've put together a rough wireframe of the app you may wish to build, start to think about your application architecture.
-Ideally, you'll want to logically separate concerns so that it's as easy as possible to maintain the app in the future.
+In this practical, we'll be building Flickly, a mobile version of the PhotoGallery we've looked at earlier in the book.
+Thinking about the application's architecture, we'll naturally want to logically separate concerns so that it's as easy as possible to maintain the app in the future.

 **Namespacing**